 While it’s not always easy to spot whether these images are fake, you should be looking at them with a sense of scepticism.

-In this crazy times, it’s important to browse with some scepticism.
+In these crazy times, it’s important to browse with some scepticism.
 By all means, keep researching how you can improve your health, but follow the above guidelines to keep safe and if you’re really unsure, speak to your GP.